Anas-MG/Robot-IOT-Projects/README.md

 #
 ## Chatbot with Python and IBMWatson:
 #### This project's is to give the robot a Speaking ability so it can handle conversation with stupid humans
-#### The project approach is to buld text to speech and speech to text services to use it in the main robot page
+#### The project approach is to build text to speech and speech to text services to be used it in the Robot page
 ![Screenshot (246)](https://user-images.githubusercontent.com/49666154/127555231-98bd7ea2-96fa-416a-ae7b-fdd68ec45006.png)

 #